History of the Sister City Relationship

 The Hercules Sister City Association

 Every other year, Hercules recruits, selects, and prepares Hercules Youth Ambassadors (middle and/or high school students) to represent Hercules on a visit to Tsushima and other parts of Japan.
 Many opportunities are sought to raise the funds necessary to defray the students’ cost of the trip.
-HSCA is currently recruiting!
-If you are interested in being a part of the 2013 Hercules Ambassadorship, please complete the HSCA application.
+Recruitment of students for the 2016-2017 Hercules Ambassadorship is now open.
+Interested students can be sent an application packet by sending an email to firstname.lastname@example.org.

 In addition to Hercules' trip to Tsushima, Tsushima also sends a delegation to Hercules on an bi-annual basis.
 The group is called the Tsushima Friendship Delegation and consists of eight to twelve students and adults.
 Frequently, past Youth Ambassadors and their families serve as hosts for Delegation members.
 Additional host families are also sought from existing HSCA members and others who have indicated a desire to provide a home stay experience for the visitors from Tsushima.
 A successful hosting experience includes a commitment to be with the hosted individual the entire time they are in Hercules (3-4 days).
 Some of that time will usually involve City of Hercules-sponsored meals and activities.